kristianpennacchia/Byte/README.md

 - Seamlessly lists together your follows/subscriptions from both video streaming services.
 - Multistream support - Watch upto four streams simultaneously so you don't miss anybody's POV!
 - Spoiler filtering - Hide the thumbnails of games you haven't yet finished to avoid seeing spoilers (Twitch only).
-- No ads!
-Yep, no Twitch ads, no Youtube ads.

 ### 🕹 Controls and Tips
 - On the stream listing screen, press the ⏯ button on your Apple TV remote to select multiple streams at once, upto four.
 Press the clickpad to start watching them all.